U.S. WeChat Users Alliance v. Trump

 U.S. WeChat Users Alliance (USWUA) v.
-Trump is a court case pending before the United States District Court for the Northern District of California.
+Trump was a court case pending before the United States District Court for the Northern District of California.
 The plaintiffs won a preliminary injunction on September 20, 2020, blocking the Trump administration's ban order against WeChat based on concerns raised about harm to First Amendment rights and the hardships imposed on a minority community using the app as a primary means of communication.
+The lawsuit was dismissed in July 2021, following the Biden Administration's rescission of the executive order.

 Background

 WeChat is a highly popular social media app in China.
 Many American families depend on WeChat as a means of communicating with family and friends in China.

 On August 6, 2020, U.S. President Donald Trump signed an executive order, invoking the International Emergency Economic Powers Act, seeking to ban WeChat in the U.S. in 45 days, due to its connections with the Chinese-owned Tencent.
 This was signed alongside a similar executive order targeting TikTok (TikTok v.
 Trump) and its Chinese-owned ByteDance.
 Following the EO, the Department of Commerce issued orders on September 18, 2020, to enact the ban on WeChat and TikTok by the end of September 20, 2020, citing national security and data privacy concerns.